How to Get to the Galapagos Islands: Flights, Airports & Travel Logistics

 Essential Travel Requirements: Fees, Biosecurity & Declarations

-Before you embark on your Galapagos liveaboard adventure, it’s important to familiarize yourself with these mandatory travel requirements, which
+Before you embark on your Galapagos liveaboard adventure, it’s important to familiarize yourself with the following mandatory travel requirements:

-✔️ Two required entry fees – the Transit Control Card and the National Park Entrance Fee
+✔️ Two required entry fees – the Transit Control Card (TCT) and the National Park Entrance

 ✔️ Biosecurity screenings to prevent the introduction of non-native species